 50 million years ago, Azolla grew in such huge quantities that it is credited with removing half of the excess carbon dioxide from the atmosphere.
 This fast-growing, high-protein plant is being used for livestock feed, and possibly, for human consumption as well.

-Three grains of "topsoil" versus three "grains" of compost at 90x – compost creates a sponge in soil, collecting water, air, and room for roots to spread.
+Three grains of "topsoil" versus three "grains" of compost at 90x – compost enriches soil, collecting water, feeding microorganisms, opening channels for roots to spread.
 This is the foundation of a carbon-rich soil, which is the base of a cooler planet.

 The addition of biochar to soils, if done correctly, greatly increases the capacity of soils to hold water, nutrients and carbon.
 Use of biochar can be a "carbon negative" process.
 The central biochar in this image is the size of a pinhead, and the crystalline, porous surface hints at its sponge-like qualities.